futres/fovt/src/ontology/README-editors.md

 For questions on this contact Chris Mungall or email obo-admin AT obofoundry.org

+# Requesting an OBO Foundry PURL

+This only needs to be done once, but you may need to edit the metadata or yaml files during the life of the ontology.

+Instructions for requesting the namespace and PURL are at https://github.com/futres/fovt/tree/master/src/metadata.

+# License

+The repo does not come with a license.
+To add one, in the home directory, create a new file called LICENSE.
+Once you have named the file, GitHub will automatically offer you the option to choose a license.
+We have chosen CC0.
+Be sure to update ../metadata/fovt.md with the correct license information.

 # Travis Continuous Integration System

 Check the build status here: [![Build Status](https://travis-ci.org/futres/fovt.svg?branch=master)](https://travis-ci.org/futres/fovt)